memgraph/docs/docs/reference-guide/memory-control.md

 ## Storage modes

-Memgraph has option to work in `IN_MEMORY_ANALYTICAL` or `IN_MEMORY_TRANSACTIONAL` storage mode.
-Former reduced memory usage by not creating additional memory objects during data modification.
-If you need to import lot of data on startup of database, check `IN_MEMORY_ANALYTICAL` mode query [here](./storage_modes/in-memory-analytical.md)
+Memgraph has the option to work in `IN_MEMORY_ANALYTICAL` or `IN_MEMORY_TRANSACTIONAL` storage mode.
+Former reduces memory usage by not creating additional memory objects during data modification.
+If you need to import a lot of data on startup of the database, check the `IN_MEMORY_ANALYTICAL` mode query [here](./storage_modes/in-memory-analytical.md)